StonyBrook-Lin626-F16/main/README.md

 Ideally, the work that students do in this seminar will result in presentations at computational conferences or workshops (e.g.  NECPhon, Sigmorphon, MOL) and possibly even journal publications (Computational Linguistics, Transactions of the ACL, JoLLI, Journal of Language Modelling).

 To reflect this goal, we will have two very different meetings per week.
-One is run like a normal seminar and focuses on the critical discussion of assigned readings.
+One (the *seminar session*) is run like a normal seminar and focuses on the critical discussion of assigned readings.
-The other one functions more like an advisee meeting, with students reporting on their research progress, providing feedback on drafts of papers or abstracts, and so on.
+The other one (*advisee session*) functions more like an advisee meeting, with students reporting on their research progress, providing feedback on drafts of papers or abstracts, and so on.

 ### Prerequisites